Which Of The Following Is Considered A Confined Space

 - PPE issued and inspected

 The permit stays at the entry point.
-Everyone signs in.
+In real terms, everyone signs in.
 Everyone signs out.
 If conditions change — alarm sounds, ventilation fails, entrant feels dizzy — **entry stops immediately.

 Common Mistakes / What Most People Get Wrong